yiglas/instaparse-clr/README.md

 ### Combinators

 I truly believe that ordinary EBNF notation is the clearest, most concise way to express a context-free grammar.
 Nevertheless, there may be times when it is useful to build parsers with parser combinators.
-If you want to use instaparse in this way, you'll need to use the `instaparse.combinators` namespace.
+If you want to use instaparse in this way, you'll need to use the `instaparseclr.combinators` namespace.
 If you are not interested in the combinator interface, feel free to skip this section -- the combinators provide no additional power or expressiveness over the string representation.

 Each construct you've seen from the string specification has a corresponding parser combinator.
 Most are straightforward, but the last few lines of the table will require some additional explanation.